 Drama 9/10 (semester in timetable – 4 credits) The goal of Drama 10 is to develop the student's ability to be communicative, interpretive and expressive.
 During the initial stages of the course, students participate in skill building activities which promote confidence, creativity and teamwork.
 As the year progresses, the study of theatre, more specifically, the art of acting is emphasized.
 Students will have the opportunity to perform in a number of short scenes.
 Indicator of Success: Although previous courses are desirable, they are not prerequisites for this course.
 (For a grade 10 student to be eligible for Theatre Production, they must also be enrolled in the Drama 10 course.)

 This experiential hands-on class is designed for the committed theatre student interested in production -based learning.
-Students are expected to work on two major productions either on stage as a performer or behind the scenes as a crew member.
+Students are expected to work on two major productions either on stage as a performer earning them a Theatre Company credit or behind the scenes as a crew member earning them a Theatre Production credit.
 As well students must commit to one of the “Theatre for a Changing World” collaborative initiatives.
 To varying degrees according to interest, students will be involved in all aspects of production: stage design and construction; acting and directing; sound, lighting and crew.
-The class will have production meetings bi-weekly for skill development, including and for production planning.
+The class will have production meetings bi-weekly for skill development and for production planning.
 Specific rehearsal times will vary depending on the show and student availability.
 Theatre Production provides an educational experience which enables students to grow personally through creative expression while nurturing their performance skills to the fullest.

 Indicator of Success: For entry into the class, students must be in grade 10, 11, or 12 preferably with prior drama or theatre experience.
-Theatre Production can be taken concurrently with Drama 10 and Acting 11/12.
-Theatre Production 12 is an approved academic course for some universities.
+Theatre Production and Theatre Company can be taken concurrently with Drama 10 and Drama 11/12.
+Theatre Production 12 and Theatre Company 12 are approved academic courses for some universities.